scottyschup/ruby-curriculum/w1d2/style/coding-style.md

 We'll talk about it more in another chapter, but long methods are bad.
 If a method is >8 lines long, you should consider whether it might be broken into smaller methods.
-If your method is >20 lines long, it is too long. >40 lines and it's a beast; you need to breka this up.
+If your method is >20 lines long, it is too long. >40 lines and it's a beast; you need to break this up.

 New developers may write methods that are hundreds of lines.
 Don't do